Zymbit-Docs/zymdocsy/content/quickstart/getting-started/zymkey4/index.md

 **Power down your Raspberry Pi or NVIDIA Jetson first!**

+{{< callout danger >}}
-**IMPORTANT:** Installing your hardware correctly is important to avoid destroying your SBC or Zymkey.
+Installing your hardware correctly is important to avoid destroying your SBC or Zymkey.
 Be sure to follow the images below to ensure the first 10 GPIO pins are correctly aligned with the Zymkey header.

-Note: the coin cell battery should be facing up.
+Note that the coin cell battery should be facing up.
+{{< /callout >}}

 <img src="ZK4-hw-install-1.png" alt="Zymkey RPi Hardware Install" width="50%"><img src="ZK4-hw-install-nvidia-1.png" alt="Zymkey Jetson Hardware Install" width="50%">